 When we think of things in our homes that might cause burns, there are some obvious culprits - curling irons, stoves, radiators- rarely do we think of tap water.

 As surprising as it sounds, it’s true.
 Each year thousands of emergency room visits are attributed to scalds – injuries caused by hot liquid or steam.
-Adults often experience mild scalds, perhaps when washing dishes, and quickly adjust the temperature without a second thought, but children’s skin is much more sensitive and can sustain a burn in a matter of seconds.
+Adults often experience mild scalds when washing dishes but quickly adjust the temperature without a second thought.
+On the other hand, children’s skin is much more sensitive and can sustain a burn in a matter of seconds.

 Of course, tap water isn’t the only liquid that can cause burn injuries.
 Other precautions you can take to keep your family safe from burns include:

 - Keep hot foods and liquids away from tables and counter edges so they cannot be pulled or knocked over.

 - Never hold a child in your arms while preparing hot food or drinking a hot beverage.